babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 The first macro defines single key chords and the logical middle row.
 The second one defines the logical columns (`TOP1 + TOP2 = KC_ESC`, `TOP9 + TOP0 + BOT9 + BOT0 = KC_ENTER` ).

+I *might* improve these to take in a single long string instead of having each key in a separate chord.

 You might notice that the macros try to do a few clever things:

 * If the keycode would be just a character basic keycode, it tries to allow the use of shortcuts. `Q` will get replaced with `KC_Q`. `,` will get replaced with `KC_COMMA`.
 This really works only for alphas, numbers and punctuation. `KC_ESC` still has to be fully spelled out.